Grand New England Cruise

 Sail on board the Schooner Lannon (65-foot boat) and get a taste for what it was like to sail on a fishing schooner 100 years ago.
 Along your journey, sit back and take in the sights and sounds of Gloucester's coastline.
 Breathe the refreshing air and feel the wind on your face as you witness lighthouses, castles, scenic beaches, and magnificent waterfront homes.

 Maritime Gloucester is a working waterfront, maritime museum, sea pocket aquarium, and so much more all rolled into one exciting destination.
 Learn about the rich maritime heritage of Gloucester along with its unique marine environment through interactive exhibits, the visitor center and more.
 The museum is a nonprofit educational organization built within a collection of historic buildings and on America's oldest marine railway.
-Galleries, exhibits, a wooden pier with unique views of Gloucester's harbor, and the home of two local working schooners are complimented by a seapocket aquarium and science education center that includes touch tanks and interactive experiences.
+Galleries, exhibits, a wooden pier with unique views of Gloucester's harbor, and the home of two local working schooners are complemented by a seapocket aquarium and science education center that includes touch tanks and interactive experiences.
 You will have the opportunity to enjoy a presentation inside the upper gallery and a guided walk around the docks outdoors.
 There will be time to self-explore the aquarium and gift shop before returning to ship.

-Activity Level: Moderate | ADA ACCESSIBLE: No
+Activity Level: Moderate - High | ADA Accessible: No

 In your private SUV, enjoy this unique adventure that takes you on a rolling exploration along the Dune Shacks of Peaked Hill Bars Historic District.
 As you weave through the dunes, witness the shacks that come into view.
 Home to many American artists and writers from the 1920s to today, these wooden shacks provide inspiration amidst the shifting sands.
 Along the way, view the picturesque Pilgrim Lake as you listen to your knowledgeable guide share the history and ecology of this enchanting location.

-Activity Level: Low | ADA ACCESSIBLE: Yes
+Activity Level: High | ADA Accessible: Yes

 Enjoy the sights and history of Provincetown on a narrated trolley exploration.
 Travel to the beautiful Cape Cod National Seashore.
 Learn about America's first destination, see where the Mayflower first landed, and hear the amazing stories of Provincetown.